 December 1 is the date set for mandatory changes to the CFDI for this year.
-In parallel, use of CFDI version 3.3 and the new Electronic Payment Receipt tax schema also begins.
+In parallel, use of CFDI version 3.3 and the new Electronic Payment Receipt (before called Payment Receipt Complement) tax schema also begins.
 Taxpayers now have just over two months to take the appropriate steps and carry out the technological adjustments to comply with this fiscal reform.

 It is important to note that adoption of this complement involves two obligations for issuers.
 First, they need to generate the CFDI with Electronic Payment Receipt in cases where it is necessary.
 Second, the issuer is required to make this document available to the recipient.
 To deal with this, EDICOM has several solutions available:

 - We offer the possibility of implementing a storage and publishing portal where, in addition to storing the CFDIs with Electronic Payment Receipt, you can make them available to all of your customers through a public web access where they can run an easy search based on their invoice details.

 - Clients already using our Business@Mail e-document publication or EDI sending service via EdicomNet can use the same channel to send the CFDI with the add-on.

 When is use of the Electronic Payment Receipt compulsory?

 Using the add-on will be mandatory in either of these two cases:

 - When the transaction is paid in instalments.
 In this case, taxpayers must issue an electronic invoice for the total amount of the product or service.
 They will then need to issue a CFDI with this complement for each instalment payment received.
 These receipts may be generated up to the 10th day of the month following the date payment was made.